All Souls Procession All Souls Procession

 • You can also submit a remembrance electronically on the Urn project page.

 Please do not get between the Urn and the Procession’s police escort or crowd up around the Urn as you walk.
-The Urn Attendants need to be able to get to all the people along the street to collect their messages and remembrances.
+The Urn Attendants need to have access to all the people along the street to collect their messages and remembrances.

 • Urn Collection Locations and Dates

 Procession Of Little Angels Nov.
-2nd 3-7pm Armory Park
+8th 3-7pm Literacy Connects Campus

-Congress Stop- We will stop just before entering the Finale Site on Congress Avenue near Melwood ave.
+Congress Stop- We will stop just before entering the Finale Site on Congress Avenue near Avenida del Convento

 Remember that whatever you place in the Urn needs to be safe to burn.
 Paper is great.
 Plastics are not.